-Since one of the most important points of this paper is investigating whether slowly-rotating stars really have superflares, we show light curves of all the superflares that occurred on Sun-like stars (All the superflares occurred on solar-type stars listed in Table 2).
-Lightcurves are separated into Figures 15, 16, and 17, as described in the following.
-We also show the LombScargle periodograms of all the Sun-like superflare stars in order to check whether the $P{\rm rot}$ values that are taken from McQuillan et al. (2014) and are listed in Table 2 are appropriate.
-Since McQuillan et al. (2014) used a different method (ACF method; see McQuillan et al. 2014 for details) to estimate rotation period values, these LombScargle periodograms can be independent checking of $P{\rm rot}$ values.
-These periodograms are estimated from the whole available lightcurve data of each superflare star.
-These periodograms are also separated into Figures 18, 19, & 20.
+Since one of the most important points of this paper is investigating whether slowly rotating stars really have superflares, we show the light curves of all of the superflares that occurred on Sun-like stars (all superflares occurred on solartype stars listed in Table 2).
+Light curves are separated into Figures 15, 16, and 17, as described in the following.
+We also show the Lomb-Scargle periodograms of all of the Sun-like superflare stars in order to check whether the $P{\rm rot}$ values that are taken from McQuillan et al. (2014) and listed in Table 2 are appropriate.
+Since McQuillan et al. (2014) used a different method (the ACF method; see McQuillan et al. 2014 for details) to estimate rotation period values, these Lomb-Scargle periodograms can be an independent check of P{rot} values.
+These periodograms are estimated from all of the available light-curve data of each superflare star.
+These periodograms are also separated into Figures 18, 19, and 20.